Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Canary-gradient attack for property inference

 To inject the canary gradient, we use a learning-based approach.
 In this direction, we assume that the adversary (i.e., malicious server) knows a shadow dataset $\dataset_s$ defined in the same domain of the target point $x_t$.
 For instance, if $x_t$ is a face image, $\dataset_s$ contains face images as well.
 We stress that, as we will show later, the distribution of $\dataset_s$ and one of the users' datasets can be different.
-Intuitively, the role of $\dataset_s$ is providing negative samples while training $\ell_{\xi}$ to fire on $x_t$.
-It is important to note that the canary-gradient attack is agnostic, and the training procedure discussed can be substituted with other techniques.
-For instance, approaches such as~\cite{robbing} and learning-based approaches that do not require negative samples (\ie one-class classification) may be used to reach the same result.
+Intuitively, the role of $\dataset_s$ is providing negative samples while training $\ell_{\xi}$ to fire on $x_t$. \textbf{It is important to note that the canary-gradient attack is agnostic, and the simple training procedure discussed can be substituted with other techniques.} For instance, approaches such as~\cite{robbing} and learning-based approaches that do not require negative samples (\ie one-class classification) may be used to reach the same result.
+In this direction, our main contribution is introducing the idea that the server can manipulate the derivative of the current model to encode arbitrary messages (and that these messages can be retrieved under SA).

 We can now inject the canary gradient by reducing the malicious injection to a classification problem.
 We train the split of the network up to $\xi$ in producing positive $\ell_\xi$ when the network's input contains $x_t$.
 In our case, with $\xi=\{\gamma_i,\beta_i\}$, we have $\ell_\xi = \gamma_i\bar{x_i}+\beta_i$, where $\bar{x}$ is the normalized input of the layer.
-Our loss function $\loss$ for a batch of size $n$ is simply defined as:
+Our loss function $\loss$ for a batch of size $n$ is simply defined as the binary cross entropy:

-where instances different from $x_t$ are sampled from $D_s$, $MSE$ is the mean squared error function, and $\alpha_1$ and $\alpha_{-1}$ weight the loss for the two events.
+where instances different from $x_t$ are sampled from $D_s$, and $\alpha_1$ and $\alpha_0$ weight the loss for the two events.
 In other words, we want to ``overfit'' the network to produce positive~$\ell_{\xi}$ only for the point~$x_t$, while squashing under~$0$ the feature-space around it.
 This intuition is depicted in Figure~\ref{fig:canary3d}.
-We stop the training when we reach a training loss lower than a certain threshold.
+We stop the training when we reach a training loss lower than a given threshold.

-Finally, the gradient for $\xi$ in the non-target users is unconditionally suppressed by setting both $\gamma_i = \beta_i = 0$, or training $\ell_\epsilon$ to produce negative outputs for every input.
+Finally, the gradient for $\xi$ in the non-target users is unconditionally suppressed by just setting both $\gamma_i = \beta_i = 0$, but other configurations are possible.